-- Bend your elbows to 90 degrees, and hold a kleenex box in between both your hands, with your palms facing inward.
+- Bend your elbows to 90 degrees, and hold the box in between both your hands, with your palms facing inward.

 - Gently pinch your shoulder blades down and in (like the Shoulder Blade Pinch Exercise).

-- Maintaining the pinching of your shoulder blades and keeping your arms bent at 90 degrees, slowly lift the kleenex box up in front of you.
+- Maintaining the pinching of your shoulder blades and keeping your arms bent at 90 degrees, slowly lift the box up in front of you.

-- The goal is to bring the kleenex box to touch the wall above your head.
-You must keep your elbows in line with the kleenex box.
-Only raise the kleenex box as high as you can without your elbows going outward.
+- The goal is to bring the box to touch the wall above your head.
+You must keep your elbows in line with the box.
+Only raise the box as high as you can without your elbows going outward.
 This is your challenge.
 You’ll notice your muscles getting stronger and your alignment improving as you get closer and closer to the wall.

 - Do this exercise 10-12 times, 2-3 times per day.

 3. Thumbs Up Shoulder Flexion

 Similar to the above 2 exercises, this exercise involves pinching your shoulder blades down and in.
 This exercise is fairly simple.
 All you need is a free wall to position your back against.